ethankennerly/as2cs/README.md

  * Regular expressions.
  * camelCase method names to CapitalCase method names.
  * ActionScript only allows one public class per package and one package per file.
+ * Scope of variables declared a block are available outside the block in JavaScript.
  * C# does not have logical assignment.
 ActionScript does.
 Instead bitwise assignments exist. http://stackoverflow.com/questions/6346001/why-are-there-no-or-operators http://help.adobe.com/en\_US/FlashPlatform/reference/actionscript/3/operators.html